VictorAndres20/readme-notes/Git/README.md

 # Save credentials in git-credentials store (When you create a personal access token in GitHub and use it as passwd)

+**First time creating a token**
+Create personal access token, in GitHub, got to your Avatar/Setting/Developer Settings Then execute in a project
 ```
 git config credential.helper store
 git fetch